 - Council for Standards in Human Services Education

-Statistics: The College of Health & Human Development (HHD) is one of eight Colleges on the campus of Cal State Fullerton.
-Statistics shown are for Fall 2019:
+Statistics: The College of Health & Human Development (HHD) is one of eight Colleges at California State University, Fullerton.
+Statistics shown are for 2023-2024:

 - Almost 7,000 students enrolled in undergraduate and graduate programs

-- The College includes over 365 faculty members
+- The College includes more than 365 faculty

 See a complete list of HHD Facts here